Fortuna Düsseldorf: 1980s to the new century

-Since its relegation in 1987, Fortuna has bounced back and forth between leagues, spending five more seasons in the Bundesliga in 1989–92 and 1995–97 and slipping as low as Oberliga Nordrhein (IV) in 2002–04.
+Since its relegation in 1987, Fortuna has bounced back and forth between leagues, spending five more seasons in the Bundesliga in 1989–92 (after winning the 1988–89 2nd Bundesliga championship) and 1995–97 and slipping as low as Oberliga Nordrhein (IV) in 2002–04.
 In 2001, the club escaped relegation to tier IV only because two other clubs were denied licenses to play in tier III for financial reasons.
 Fortuna had its own money problems at the time but have since managed to arrange its finances more or less back into order.
 Between 2001 and 2003, the club was sponsored by German punk rock band Die Toten Hosen.